kunchtler/mj-petite-fleur/notes/musical_juggling_siteswap_format.md

 **Naming Ball and Juggler Convention :**
 They must:
 - start with an uppercase letter.
-- not end with a digit.
-- other than that, they may contain lowercase letters, ', _ and digits.
+- contain lowercase letters, ', _ and #.

 - Throw inference: When some information about a throw are not present, sensible information will be inferred, i.e.: